dash14/v-network-graph-docs/docs/reference/configurations.md

     maxZoomLevel: number    // maximum zoom level.                     default: 64
     doubleClickZoomEnabled: boolean  // Whether to zoom with double click. default: true
     mouseWheelZoomEnabled:  boolean  // Whether to zoom with mouse wheel or not. default: true
+    boxSelectionEnabled:    boolean
+                            // Whether to enable box-selection with special key down.
+                            // default: false
+                            // * `node.selectable` must also be true.
+                            // * The special key is specified in `view.selection.detector`
+                            //   as a function with detection process.
     autoPanAndZoomOnLoad: false | "center-zero" | "center-content" | "fit-content"
                             // whether to automatically perform pan and zoom on loading.
                             // - false: do not perform pan and zoom